About W7YH

 What is amateur radio?

 Amateur radio, or ham radio, is a hobby that utilizes radio communications equipment to communicate with other amateur radio operators for public service and recreation.
 This communication could be as trivial as speaking with someone across town or as intricate as using Morse code with someone more than 5000 miles away.
-For more information, read "What is Ham Radio?" on the ARRL's Hello-Radio website: http://www.wedothat-radio.org/hello/what-is-ham-radio.php
+For more information, read "What is Ham Radio?" on the ARRL's website: http://www.arrl.org/what-is-ham-radio

 W7YH Rho Epsilon Amateur Radio Club